department-of-veterans-affairs/vagov-content/pages/pension/how-to-apply.md

 <div class="va-introtext">

-Find out how to apply for a tax-free VA Veterans pension.
+Find out how to apply for a tax-free VA pension.

 </div>